b-bassler/data-driven-control/README.md

 In the independent sampling scenario, the uncertainty is distributed evenly.
 The **Bootstrap** (red rectangle) and **Set Membership** (green ellipse) methods produce tight regions around the true parameters.

 ![IID Regions](assets/iid_regions.png)
-*(Fig: Uncertainty regions for a single simulation run using i.i.d. data)*

 **Trajectory Data:**
 When using correlated trajectory data, the ellipses become tilted due to the correlation between parameters.
 The **Data-Dependent Bounds** (blue) remain highly conservative compared to the other methods.

 ![Trajectory Regions](assets/trajectory_regions.png)
-*(Fig: Uncertainty regions for a single simulation run using trajectory data)*

 ### 2. Quantitative Performance: The "Marginally Stable" Case
 A key finding of this thesis is the reliability trade-off in systems near the stability boundary ($a=0.99$).